lauPhilip/ai-toolbox/README.md

 ## 🏛️ Project Governance
+This project is officially funded by **IT-vest - samarbejdende universiteter**.
+---
-This project is officially funded by **IT-vest - samarbejdende universiteter**. course-bot serves as the centralized AI infrastructure for **Aarhus University, Institute of Business Development and Technology (BTECH)**, providing specialized Course Bots for all Bachelor and Master programs.
+Course-bot serves as the centralized AI infrastructure for **Aarhus University, Institute of Business Development and Technology (BTECH)**, providing specialized Course Bots for all Bachelor and Master programs.

 ## 🚀 The Mission
 To empower students and faculty in Herning with state-of-the-art Generative AI tools, tailored specifically to the academic curriculum and course materials of BTECH.